 Farm to Table

-Farm to Table is a really cozy restaurant/urban farm, in BKK 1 with outdoor seating among jackfruit trees and clucking chickens (dogs aren’t welcome).
+Farm to Table is a really cozy restaurant/urban farm, in BKK 1 with outdoor seating among jackfruit trees and clucking chickens (for obvious reasons, dogs aren’t welcome).
 The ingredients are locally sourced, and what is in season dictates what is on the menu.
-It was at Farm to Table is not entirely plant based, but the good selection of vegan and vegetarian dishes along with the restaurant’s focus on local produce and the beautiful garden secured Farm to Table a spot on this list.
+Farm to Table is not entirely plant based, but the good selection of vegan and vegetarian dishes along with the restaurant’s focus on local produce and the beautiful garden secured Farm to Table a spot on this list.

 Nice, casual restaurant that uses mushrooms as a meat substitute.
-The noodle soup with fried mushrooms is my favorite, but the noodles without soup are also delicious.
-The restaurant is popular among the local youth and around lunchtime, you might have to wait for a vacant table.
-There is also another vegetarian restaurant next door, and it also supposed to be very popular, but I have only eaten there once, and I think I caught the kitchen on a bad day.
+The noodle soup with fried mushrooms is a favorite, but the noodles without soup are also delicious.
+The restaurant is popular among the local youth and around lunchtime, you might have to wait for a table.
+Vegetarian Restaurant is located next to Surn Yi featured above.

 Vegetarian Restaurant across the street from The Plantation Urban resort & Spa, Phnom Penh

 Eleven One is not 100% vegetarian, but has a concept, similar to Farm to Table mentioned earlier in this guide, with a focus on local, fresh produce and a good selection of plant-based dishes.
-There are two Eleven One restaurants in Phnom Penh: One is at the Russian Market and one is in BKK 1, and both restaurants are very nice and so similar in layout and vibe that I have difficulties telling them apart.
+There are two Eleven One restaurants in Phnom Penh: One is at the Russian Market and one is in BKK 1, and both restaurants are very nice and so similar in layout and vibe that we have difficulties telling them apart.
 Eleven One has a no plastic policy so the straws are made from bamboo and the packaging (for home delivery) is biodegradable.
-A lot of people go there for the pizza (at the Russian Market branch), but I think the local dishes are a better option, such as the tasty vegetarian version of the traditional Khmer dish amok.
+A lot of people go there for the pizza (at the Russian Market branch), but we think the local dishes, such as the tasty vegetarian version of the traditional Khmer dish amok, are a better option.
 The Eleven One at Russian Market is right next to Crumbs (a cute little bakeshop) so you can order Crumbs freshly baked cookies from the Eleven One menu.

 BKK 1: Eleven One, #20, Street 334 (between st.51 & st.57), Phnom Penh